 What forms can corporate restructuring take?

-Corporate restructuring can take many forms because a company can be "restructured" in many ways.
+take many forms because a company can be "restructured" in many ways.

 Financial restructuring is one form.
 This is when an entity changes its capital structure, rebalancing its equity and debt to survive financial pressures from the environment or rising business costs.